Yanzheng1998/pikachu-interpreter/README.txt

 This is an interpreter for the Pikachu Programming Language.
+It was made because the original interpreter (and syntax rules) were unable to distinguish between subtraction and division.

 The site where I found this language is: http://trove42.com/introducing-pikachu-programming-language/ The syntax rules for the language can be found in syntax.txt.